Public image of Salvador Allende

-Salvador Allende (26 June 1908 – 11 September 1973), the former president of Chile, has echoed various of sentiments regarding his policies.

-Despite efforts by the Christian-Democratic-led governments of the post-Pinochet era to diminish his reputation, Salvador Allende is seen as an important historical figure in Chile.
+Salvador Allende was involved in Chilean politics for over forty years.
+He has been lauded as a hero, but also criticized from the right and the left.
+Despite efforts by the Christian-Democratic-led governments of the post-Pinochet era to diminish his reputation, Salvador Allende remains an important historical figure in Chile.
 The social-democratic President Ricardo Lagos has honored Allende as a humanist and a statesman.

 Supporters' view

 His supporters argue that he did not win an outright majority because Christian Democrat Radomiro Tomić, running on a leftist platform similar to Allende's, split the Centrist vote.
 Tomic and Allende together gathered 64% of the vote, a clear majority.
 His opponents maintain that Allende went much farther to the left than the Centrist voters who supported Tomic could have expected.
 The Christian Democratic Party was supportive of a military intervention to remove Allende from office but began to disassociate itself from the 1973 coup d'état because of the violently repressive nature of the Pinochet regime.

 Allende is seen as a hero to many on the political Left.
 Some view him as a martyr who died for the cause of socialism.
 His face has even been stylized and reproduced as a symbol of Marxism, similar to the famous images of Che Guevara.
 Many view him as a victim of American imperialism.
-For his supporters, his greatest legacy was his conviction that socialism can be reached through a democratic and pacifist path.
+For his supporters, his greatest legacy was his conviction that socialism can be reached through a liberal democratic and pacifist path.
 His legacy can be seen in the election of governments professing socialism in Venezuela and Bolivia.